MingBRN/Project/Tank Water Level Detection/README.md

-Written# Tank Water Level Detection System with Home Assistant, Node-RED, and MQTT
+# Tank Water Level Detection System with Home Assistant, Node-RED, and MQTT

 This project aims to create a tank water level detection system using Home Assistant (HassOS), integrated with Node-RED and MQTT.
 When the water level in the tank drops below a certain threshold, the system will send notifications to your phone.